djmetzle/mcfly/README.md

 > files under the async spool root, organized into hourly directories.
 Each directory will contain multiple spool files (one per mcrouter process per thread per 15 minutes of log).

 The `DeleteStream` walks these files.
 When new data is found, the new entries are queued for replay later.

 ![img](http://yuml.me/78064931.png)

-#### DeleteQueue
+#### The DeleteQueue
 McFly ingests the McRouter delete logs into the `DeleteQueue`.
 This `DeleteQueue` is a hash of FIFOs kept in memory.
 The hash is keyed by destination (the "host" field in the delete record).